NICMx/Jool/doc/usr/misc-faq.md

 This sums up problems we've seen users run into.

+## I modprobed Jool but it doesn't seem to be doing anything.

+Modprobing Jool without enough arguments is legal.
+It will assume you intend to finish configuring using the userspace app, and sit idle until you've done so.

+Use the userspace app's [`--global`](usr-flags-global.html#description) flag to figure out Jool's status:

+{% highlight bash %}
+$ jool_siit --global
+  Status: Disabled
+{% endhighlight %}

+{% highlight bash %}
+$ jool --global
+  Status: Disabled
+{% endhighlight %}

+SIIT Jool's minimum configuration requirements are

+- A prefix in the [IPv6 pool](usr-flags-pool6.html) **or** at least one entry in the [EAM table](usr-flags-eamt.html).
+- You must have not [manually disabled](usr-flags-global.html#enable---disable) it.

+Stateful Jool's minimum configuration requirements are

+- At least one prefix in the [IPv6 pool](usr-flags-pool6.html).
+- At least one prefix/address in the [IPv4 pool](usr-flags-pool4.html).
+- You must have not [manually disabled](usr-flags-global.html#enable---disable) it.

+If that's not the problem, try enabling debug while compiling.

+	user@node:~/Jool-<version>/mod$ make debug

+Reinstall and remodprobe.
+Jool will be a lot more verbose in `dmesg`:

+	$ dmesg | tail -5
+	[ 3465.639622] ===============================================
+	[ 3465.639655] Catching IPv4 packet: 192.0.2.16->198.51.100.8
+	[ 3465.639724] Translating the Packet.
+	[ 3465.639756] Address 192.0.2.16 lacks an EAMT entry and there's no pool6 prefix.
+	[ 3465.639806] Returning the packet to the kernel.

+If it's not printing anything despite your enabling debug, perhaps it's because your log level is too high.
+See [this](http://elinux.org/Debugging_by_printing#Log_Levels).

+The debugging messages quickly become gigabytes of log, so remember to revert this before going official.

+## What do I do with this error message?
+It's horribly ambiguous.

+Yes, the kernel module's response messages to userspace are very primitive.
+We could truly improve communication with the userspace application, but we have no control over `modprobe`'s.

+In any case, you will most likely have better luck reading Jool's logs.
+As with any other kernel component, Jool's messages are mixed along with the others and can be seen by running `dmesg`.
+In general, most kernels are very silent once they're done booting, so Jool's latest message should be found at the very end.

+{% highlight bash %}
+$ sudo modprobe jool_siit pool6=2001:db8::/96 pool4=192.0a.2.0/24
+ERROR: could not insert module jool_siit.ko: Invalid parameters
+$ dmesg | tail -1
+[28495.042365] SIIT Jool ERROR (parse_prefix4): IPv4 address or prefix is malformed:
+192.0a.2.0/24.
+{% endhighlight %}

+{% highlight bash %}
+$ sudo jool --bib --add --tcp 2001:db8::1#2000 192.0.2.5#2000
+TCP:
+Invalid input data or parameter (System error -7)
+$ dmesg | tail -1
+[29982.832343] NAT64 Jool ERROR (add_static_route): The IPv4 address and port could not be
+reserved from the pool.
+Maybe the IPv4 address you provided does not belong to the pool.
+Or maybe they're being used by some other BIB entry?
+{% endhighlight %}

 ## Jool is intermitently unable to translate traffic.

 Did you run something in the lines of